denialromeo/4462-chess-problems/README.md

 Now you can record puzzles at [http://localhost:8000](http://localhost:8000)!

-Run `database2json` to transfer the database to a JSON file the player can use.
+Run `database2json.bat` to transfer the database to a JSON file the puzzle player can use.

-The player is still under construction.
+The puzzle player is still under construction.

-**Acknowledgements**
+### Acknowledgments

 Special thanks to Chris Oakman for his wonderful 2013 [chessboard.js](http://chessboardjs.com).